MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ============================================================================================================================

 The initial scenario is external user AD account lifecycle management.
-In this scenario, an organization has invited guests into their Microsoft Entra directory, and wishes to give those guests access to on-premises Windows-Integrated Authentication or Kerberos-based applications, via the [Microsoft Entra application proxy](/azure/active-directory/app-proxy/application-proxy-add-on-premises-application) or other gateway mechanisms.
+In this scenario, an organization invites guests into their Microsoft Entra directory, and wishes to give those guests access to on-premises Windows-Integrated Authentication or Kerberos-based applications.
+This access is provided through [Microsoft Entra application proxy](/azure/active-directory/app-proxy/application-proxy-add-on-premises-application) or other gateway mechanisms.
 The Microsoft Entra application proxy requires each user to have their own AD DS account, for identification and delegation purposes.

 ## Scenario-Specific Guidance

 A few assumptions made in the configuration of B2B with MIM and Microsoft Entra ID Application Proxy:

--   You have already deployed an on-premises AD, and Microsoft Identity Manager is installed and basic configuration of MIM Service, MIM Portal, Active Directory Management Agent (AD MA) and FIM Management Agent (FIM MA).
+-   You have an on-premises Active Directory deployed, and Microsoft Identity Manager (MIM) is installed.
+The MIM Service, MIM Portal, Active Directory Management Agent (AD MA), and FIM Management Agent (FIM MA) are configured with basic settings.
 For more information, see [Deploy Microsoft Identity Manager 2016 SP2](./microsoft-identity-manager-deploy.md).

--   You have already followed the instructions in the article on how to download and install the [Graph connector](microsoft-identity-manager-2016-connector-graph.md).
+-   You follow the instructions in the article to download and install the [Graph connector](microsoft-identity-manager-2016-connector-graph.md).

 -   You have Microsoft Entra Connect configured for synchronizing users and groups to Microsoft Entra ID.

--   You have already set up Application Proxy connectors and connector groups.
+-   You set up Application Proxy connectors and connector groups.
 If not, see [Tutorial: Add an on-premises application for remote access through Application Proxy in Microsoft Entra ID](/azure/active-directory/app-proxy/application-proxy-add-on-premises-application#install-and-register-a-connector) to install and configure.

--   You have already published one or more applications, which rely on Windows Integrated Authentication or individual AD accounts via Microsoft Entra application proxy.
+-   You publish one or more applications which rely on Windows Integrated Authentication or individual AD accounts via Microsoft Entra application proxy.

--   You have invited or you invite one or more guests, that have resulted in one or more users being created in Microsoft Entra ID.
+-   One or more guests are invited, resulting in one or more users being created in Microsoft Entra ID.
 For more information, see [Self-service for Microsoft Entra B2B collaboration sign-up](/azure/active-directory/active-directory-b2b-self-service-portal).

 ## B2B End to End Deployment Example scenario